Recapping the Summer Internship Experience

 Next, the interns crossed state lines to visit Gritt’s Farm in Buffalo, W. Va., where they learned about the multi-generational produce and agritourism operation.
 The interns were interested to learn about the farm's largest seasonal agritourism attraction, Gritt’s Fun Farm.
 Gritt’s Fun Farm offers a pumpkin patch, hayrides, a corn maze, games and much more in the fall.
 Additionally, Gritt’s Farm offers farm-to-table dinners, pick-your-own sunflowers and more.
 Learn more: grittsfarm.com

 The next destination in which the interns conducted farm tours was Wyndale Gardens in Abingdon, Va., an aquaponics operation.
 Aquaponics is the combination of two farming practices: hydroponics (growing plants without soil) and aquaculture (raising fish).
 Using this method, the Ramsey family primarily produces green butter lettuce.
-Additionally, they produce local honey and maintains a small flock of poultry.
+Additionally, they produce local honey and maintain a small flock of poultry.
 Check out the video at the following link featuring Wyndale Gardens to learn more: https://bit.ly/4fI3tym

 Then, the interns spent two days conducting visits with the agribusiness team.
 First, they toured Lewis Nursery in Cascade, Va. (pictured below), a large nursery that has been in operation since 1907, growing trees, shrubs, grasses and perennials.
 Learn more: lewisnurseryinc.com